23 of the Best Things to Do in Cadiz

 When you choose to spend a villa holiday on the Costa del Sol you can find a surprising number of charming sleepy villages within easy reach, just waiting to be explored.
 Here is a quick run through of some of our favourite white villages in Andalucia:

-Casares is fifteen kilometres inland of Estepona, to the west of Marbella, in the Mšlaga province of of Andalucía.
+Casares is fifteen kilometres inland of Estepona, to the west of Marbella, in Malaga province of Andalucía.
 It is perched on the side of a mountain close to the Sierra Crestellina national park, approximately a twenty five minute drive from Estepona.

 It is a breathtaking village which has been described as ‘sugar cubes’ on the side of the mountain and looks particularly stunning when lit up at night with the blue/green street lights.
 The best view is from the approach into Casares so be sure to take the time to stop and take in the sights before you get there.